tomcritchlow/tomcritchlow.github.io/wiki/maps/html-maps.md

 ---
-title: Notes on HTMl & digital maps
+title: Notes on HTML & digital maps
 ---

 Why is it so hard to make maps on the web.
 We interact with maps all day long, but only in very pre-determined ways.